Harbor Springs on Little Traverse Bay

 Spend the afternoon at the sandy beach in town or bike ride along the shores of Little Traverse Bay while you admire the gorgeous homes in Wequetonsing.
-You will find so much to see and do in Harbor Springs…under 10 minutes from Trout Creek.
+You’ll find so much to see and do in Harbor Springs…under 10 minutes from Trout Creek.

 Visit the Harbor Springs Chamber of Commerce for a wide variety of area information including photos, calendar of events and all that you need to plan your next vacation to Northern Michigan.

 - The Paper Station Bistro

 - Pierson’s Grille & Spirits

 - Polish Kitchen

 - Teddy Griffin Roadhouse

 - The New York Restaurant